Motor oil, like so many other products we all use today, has come so far from what it used to be in terms of technological advancement.

 Vehicles that are turbocharged, tuned, or otherwise have special components often run at higher operating temperatures than their regular counterparts.

-Because of this, an oil like 10W-40 will be more resistant to thinning than 10W-30.
+Because of this, 10W-40 will be more resistant to thinning than 10W-30.

 10W-40 used in a vehicle that operates at 200 degrees may have the same viscosity as 10W-30 used in a vehicle that operates at 150 degrees.